chriszf/datascience/README.md

 There are a few additional terms included as descriptive tags for the artist of a given song, but since they apply to the artist and not the song itself, we won't be including them.

 The next couple are statements about the musical nature of the song, what mode is it in, what key is it in.
 Some statements are calculated from the audio data itself, not extracted from the original score, so they come with a confidence number.
+We'll discard the confidence number for now, although you can always add it back later.

 * `duration` - song length
 * `key` - the estimated key of a song
-* `key_confidence` - confidence of the estimated key
 * `mode` - song mode, major or minor
-* `mode_confidence` - confidence of the estimated mode
 * `tempo` - estimated song tempo in BPM
 * `time_signature` - estimate of the number of beats per bar
-* `time_signature_confidence` - confidence of the estimated time signature

 The last few numbers are calculated as aggregates of the statements from the previous statements.
 They're machine estimates of subjective ideas.
 They are potentially useful for reducing a song to a fingerprint, and we'll include them here.